pstroe/chartering-new-realms-2024/chapter1.md

 import os
 import pandas as pd
-from collections import OrderedDict
+from collections import OrderedDict from Levenshtein import distance as levenshtein_distance

 """Script to evaluate all XML output files in a folder against its original.
-Includes error handling for incomplete/incorrect XML schema where it parses the the erroneous file as TXT format.
+Includes error handling for incomplete/incorrect XML schema where it parses the erroneous file as TXT format.
 """

 # Path to the folder containing XML files
-xml_folder_path = 'test_objects/31.12'  # Replace with the actual folder path containing XML files
+xml_folder_path = 'test_objects/gpt_4o'  # Replace with the actual folder path containing XML files
 txt_file_path = 'test_objects/uh_25.02.txt'  # Replace with the actual path to your TXT file

 # Open the original file and reads its content, this serves as comparator for the processed XML files.